3 - 6 Months Postpartum

 While we covered the newest struggles you may be facing during this timeframe, if sleep or nutrition are bigger challenges to you, check out the links below for some resources we have covered in the past:

-As you move through your recovery journey, you may still have things you struggle with even as you get towards the 6 month mark.
+At 3 months postpartum, you may still have things you struggle with even as you get towards the 6 month mark.
 These are common struggles we’ve heard from other moms, ourselves, and from what research tells us.
 As you read through this section, keep in mind that while these are all very common issues, there are many resources to help walk you through these.
 We don’t want you to live years with something that there is help for.

 We may sound like broken records, but urine leakage is relatively common at any point postpartum.
 However, please remember it is not normal.
 It’s possible that you did not notice any leakage until this point.
 The cause for that may be that you’re starting to do more activity or exercise.
 As you ask your body and your pelvic floor muscles to do more work, they may not be able to function properly without leakage if they are not strong enough.